anttisalonen/progbook/rst/c_stack.rst

 We touched on stack briefly before.
 This chapter goes a bit more in depth on this.
 Arguably, if you understand the stack then you will also understand pointers and C memory management in general.

+You may remember that a CPU doesn't really have a concept of variables; it has memory accesses and registers.
+What happens, then, when we e.g. define an int in our C code, and use it?
+The value for each variable is stored either in a register or in RAM where it has a specific address, or a specific offset from an address.
+The C compiler reads our C code, sees that we e.g. define a variable, picks a register or a memory address for this variable and generates CPU instructions that use the variable.

 The stack is a chunk of memory (buffer) that the compiler allocates for your program when the program is started.
 It's used for all your variables and function calls.
-You can imagine stack as a, well, stack where, whenever you declare a variable, or call a function, a sheet of paper is added on top.
+You can imagine the stack as a stack of papers where, whenever you declare a variable, or call a function, a sheet of paper is added on top.
+Each variable is a sheet of paper, and the data written on the paper is the value of the variable.
 Whenever a variable exits the scope or the function call is over, the related sheets of paper are taken out of the stack again.

 Let's imagine we have a toy program: